peterchang77/dl_tutorial/README.md

 Use the following link to log into your new AWS account: https://console.aws.amazon.com/console/home

+On the following page, enter the email address of your AWS account and click `Next`:

 ![AWS Login Screen](./screenshots/aws-login00.png)

-Enter the email address of your AWS account here.
+On the following page, enter the password of your AWS account and click `Sign In`:

 ![AWS Password Screen](./screenshots/aws-login01.png)

-Enter the password of your AWS account here.

 After logging in you will arrive at a launch page of various AWS services.
 We want to specifically manage EC2 instances.
 To navigate to the EC2 dashboard, click on the `Services` dropdown menu in the top left hand corner of the banner.
 You should now have a screen that looks like this: